 Cooler weather means closing up windows and spending more time indoors.
 Add to that seasonal candles, home renovation projects, and cold and flu season, and suddenly indoor air quality can border on hazardous.
 This fall and winter, create a clean-air haven in your home with these DIY tips.

 1. Start with easy seasonal maintenance, like changing the furnace/HVAC filter to make sure heating appliances are working efficiently.
-Clean out air ducts and chimneys to minimize dust, lint, and debris.
+Frederick AC and Heating experts advising to clean out air ducts and chimneys to minimize dust, lint, and debris.

 2. Control mold and moisture.
 Start by fixing leaky sinks and faucets, then giving showers and toilets a good scrub to get rid of mildew build-up.
 After that, be sure to keep bathrooms properly ventilated to prevent future mildew.